 Can You Apply for Advance Parole While in Removal Proceedings?

 The short answer is yes, you can apply for advance parole while in removal proceedings.
-However, it is important to note that the decision to grant advance parole is at the discretion of USCIS.
-This means that even if you are eligible for advance parole, USCIS may still deny your application.
+Advance parole allows individuals to re-enter the United States after traveling abroad without jeopardizing their pending immigration status.
+However, it is crucial to understand that the decision to grant advance parole lies solely at the discretion of the U.S. Citizenship and Immigration Services (USCIS).
+This means that even if you meet the eligibility criteria for advance parole, USCIS retains the authority to deny your application based on various factors.

 Steps to Apply for Advance Parole While in Removal Proceedings